-The Clark County Adult High School offers free high school classes to all support staff employees who have not obtained a high school diploma.
-Through the Adult High School, a person may seek an "Adult Standard Diploma."
+The Clark County Department of Adult Education offers free high school classes to all support staff employees who have not obtained a high school diploma.
+Through Adult Education, a person may seek an "Adult Standard Diploma."
 This means a diploma can be earned by meeting requirements established by the District (Board Policy 6200, Regulation 6200) and which conform to guidelines established by the Nevada Department of Education as published in the Nevada Administrative Code (NAC Chapter 389.688).
-Special programs include English as a Second Language (ESL) and computer assisted reading/math labs.
+Special programs include English as a Second Language (ESL) computer assisted reading/math labs, and a Career Center to assist with post-secondary and career goals.
 Classes are flexible to meet individual needs and are offered at geographically convenient locations and times.
-Most learning labs are open-entry and open-exit which afford individuals the opportunity to begin and complete an educational program at any time and study at their own rate of learning.
+Most learning labs are open-entry and open-exit that afford individuals the opportunity to begin and complete an educational program at any time and study at their own rate of learning.
 Additionally, individuals may pursue the Nevada State Certificate of High School Equivalency by taking and passing one of the approved High School Equivalency Assessments.
 A person who seeks an adult standard diploma may waive units of credit for English, mathematics, science, and social studies electives by taking the High School Equivalency assessments and passing that examination at a sufficiently high level.
 For additional information, please contact Adult Education at (702) 799-8650.